-At the wall, follow the footpath along the hedge.
-Go over a stile and head past the woodland on your right.
-This will take you into the Ticknall Limeyards.
+At the wall turn right and follow the footpath along the wall on the left.
+Go over a stile and now keep the hedge on the right to meet woodland at the edge of Ticknall Limeyards.

 Although the area has now been reclaimed by nature, hidden underneath are spoil heaps, rock outcrops and limekilns.
 The Limeyards were designated a Site of Special Scientific Interest, with over 4,000 common spotted orchids reaching their peak here from late June to early July.
 Other lime-loving plants such as twayblade also thrive on the site.